 Licensed Professional Counselor, MA

 I am a Licensed Professional Counselor and a Certified Substance Abuse Counselor with a Masters in Clinical Mental Health Counseling from Messiah University and have been in partnership with Hope Hill Counseling since 2018.
 I know how hard it can be to reach out for help for difficulties, hurts and challenges that can seem overwhelming, and I am ready to answer any questions you might have about the process.
 I work with adolescents, adults and couples who are struggling with anxiety, depression, low self-esteem, relationship issues, past hurts and trauma, difficulties regulating emotions and substance use disorders.
 I am eclectic in my approach to therapy using elements of Cognitive Behavior Therapy and Solution-Focused Therapy.
 I also have specialized training in couples’ therapy from the Gottman Institute and training in Dialectical Behavior Therapy.
 I believe that faith can be an integral element to healing and love to attend to matters of faith within the counseling process for clients who would like to do so.
-I see clients both virtually via telehealth and in-person and take some forms of insurance.
+I see clients both virtually via telehealth and in person.
+I am paneled with Anthem Blue Cross Blue Shield, CareFirst, Untitled Healthcare, Oxford, Oscar and Aetna.
 Please contact me for details.
 I look forward to speaking with you.

 Licensed Professional Counselor